vimalsheoran/nips-paper-semantic-search/README.md

 	`pip install -r requirements.txt`
 3. Once you've installed the requirements, you would need to download data that helps the NLTK library to do language processing tasks.
 To do this navigate to the folder `initializer_scripts` and run the following command, `python download_nltk_corpora.py`
+4. Change the path for storing your vectorstore information by changing the `DB_DIRECTORY` variable in `config.py`.
-4. Next we initalize some data in our vector database to begin working.
+5. Next we initalize some data in our vector database to begin working.
 Navigate to the `initializer_sripts` folder and run the following command, `LIB_PATH=/path/to/your/local/nips-paper-semantic-search python populate_vectorstore.py` *Please ensure to provide the* `LIB_PATH` *environment variable which contains the path to the repository you downloaded in order to run the script.*
-5. Now we can run the application server by running `python app.py`
+6. Now we can run the application server by running `python app.py`

 # Exploring with `eda.ipynb`